Hezarpare Ahmed Pasha: Grand Vizierate

 Sultan Ibrahim (sometimes called Ibrahim the Mad) was a rather unbalanced sultan.
 He was a connoisseur of sable skin coats and forced his grand vizier to buy huge quantities of sable skin for his palaces.
 Because of this, Ahmed Pasha was required to concentrate more of his time on the sable trade rather than on state affairs.
 During his term, the Venetian navy blocked the strait of Çanakkale (Dardanelles), and Venice also seized control of the important fort of Klis (in modern Croatia); see Cretan War (1645-1669).
-Moreover, large scale sable skin purchases caused an extra deficit in a budget that was already under the pressure of the war.
+Moreover, largescale sable skin purchases caused an extra deficit in a budget already under strain due to the pressure of the war.

 Death

 In 1648, Ahmed Pasha levied a heavy tax to meet the heavy expenditures of the budget.
 However, this step caused anger and rebellion among the populace of the Ottoman Empire.
 He was lynched on 8 August 1648, and his body was cut into many pieces by the angry mob.
 The epithet Hezarpare is a Persian epithet he gained after his death, meaning "thousand pieces," referring to the fate of his corpse after his lynching.
-A few days after Ahmed Pasha's murder, the sultan Ibrahim was also killed.
+On the same day, Ibrahim was seized and imprisoned in Topkapı Palace.
+He was executed a few days after Ahmed Pasha's murder.